marcoruggeri/chingu_weather_CLI/README.md

 You can enter the name of a City, a Region, even a whole Nation!

-Note a default will be selected and temperature flag will be ignored if you do not place input within quotes.
+Note a default will be selected and temperature flag will be ignored if you do not place input within single or double quotes.

 (add screenshot
 between `node app.js "new j" -f` and `node app.js new j -f`